eclab/grains/mono/README.md

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.

-Mono-M also sends a Gate via IN 3 whenever a note has been played, and drops it when the note has been released.
+Mono also sends a Gate via IN 3 whenever a note has been played, and drops it when the note has been released.
 If you play a new note prior to the old one being released, it will also drop the gate and wait tiny bit before raising it for the new note to prevent legato.

 ## Channel

-You can set Mono-M's channel to 0...15 (for channels 1...16) or to OMNI (to listen to any of them), via a #define in the code.
+You can set Mono's channel to 0...15 (for channels 1...16) or to OMNI (to listen to any of them), via a #define in the code.

-## Mono-M vs Para-M
+## Mono vs Para

-Para-M has three voices.
-Mono-M has only one.
+Para has three voices.
+Mono has only one.
-However Mono-M has twice as many waves in its memory, so it will sound less aliased for many notes.
+However Mono has twice as many waves in its memory, so it will sound less aliased for many notes.

 ## Choosing Saw vs Square vs Triangle